-Should You Start Using Memes in Your Marketing to Liven Up Your Brand?
+Using Memes in Your Marketing to Liven Up Your Brand

-A meme is a humorous image or video embellished with text that is copied (often with slight variations) and shared virtually.
+A meme is a humorous image or video – often embellished with text – that is copied (with slight variations) and can be shared virtually.
 These images often poke fun at an awkward and relatable social situation that can be shared and related to with friends.
-Memes are a worldwide, digital social phenomenon because they are extremely engaging.
+Memes are a worldwide, digital, social phenomenon because they are incredibly engaging.

 Memes foster a sense of community and relatability with viewers.
 They make a company seem more authentic and human.
 People want to support companies with character and personality, not stiff, robotic companies that only want to sell, sell, sell.

 With memes, you can show consumers that you do not take yourself so seriously and that your company is personable and approachable.

 One of the central tenets of the meme community is that memes are made to be shared.
 This makes memes an extremely engaging form of social media content.
 They are humorous in nature, so people want to share them with their friends to make them laugh (or at least smile and breathe heavily out their nose).